-General Terms and Conditions for Advertising Clients Policy Australia
+General Terms & Conditions for Advertising Clients Policy Australia

 plista is a data driven platform for target-orientated digital advertising in the sectors of content, branding and performance marketing.
 For this purpose, plista operates specially developed, innovative recommendation widgets and advertising formats on exclusive inventory areas as well as standard IAB areas.
 Embedding plista products in the natural reading flow of users achieves the best possible results for website owners and advertisers alike.